Autobike/Autobike_old_maj2023/docs/manual.md

 ## FSESC

 Can be configured using the [VESC tool](https://vesc-project.com/vesc_tool).
 Using this tool, the FSESC should be configured for the drive motor which your perticular bike sports.
 Files containing the configuration of each bike can be found under the [`config`](../config/) directory.
 These files can be read and applied (and saved) by the VESC tool.

+## RUT955

+* Username: "root"
+* Password: "Autobike1"

+Or if this does not work the default username/password are

+* Username: "admin"
+* Password: "admin01"

 # About the code